AaronMorelli/TopicalTraceFlags/core/rest_advanced.rst

    * - Albatross
      - 2.99
      - On a stick!
-   * - Crunchy Frog
+   * - ThirdLink_
      - 1.49
      - If we took the bones out, it wouldn't be crunchy, now would it?
+Now, would it?
+Now, would it?
    * - Gannet Ripple
      - 1.99
-     - On a stick!
+     - Python_